CPNV-ES/Joutes-2020/README.md

     DB_USERNAME=homestead
     DB_PASSWORD=secret

+   (username and password vary according to your Db server)

-Now you can create the DB
+Next, you have to create and seed the DB:

-    $php artisan migrate
+    $ php artisan migrate
+    $ php artisan db:seed